Wei Yan: Northern Expeditions

-Later in 230, during the Ziwu Campaign, Wei Yan led some troops towards Yangxi (陽谿; southwest of present-day Wushan County, Gansu) and engaged the Wei forces led by and Guo Huai and Fei Yao, where Wei Yan managed to inflict a heavy defeat to them.
+Later in 230, during the Ziwu Campaign, Wei Yan led some troops towards Yangxi (陽谿; southwest of present-day Wushan County, Gansu) and engaged the Wei forces led by and Guo Huai and Fei Yao, where Wei Yan managed to inflict a heavy defeat on them.
 During the same year, he also assisted another Shu general Wu Yi in attacking Nan'an Commandery (南安郡; southeast of present-day Longxi County, Gansu) where they scored another victory against a Wei army led by Fei Yao.

 During the fourth campaign in 231, Wei Yan was also involved in the Battle of Mount Qi when he, together with the Shu generals Gao Xiang and Wu Ban, scored a major victory against the Wei army led by Sima Yi, during which they killed 3,000 Wei soldiers and seized 5,000 sets of armour and 3,100 crossbows.
 Sima Yi was forced to retreat back to his camp.
 Zhang He, a veteran Wei general, was also killed in battle during this conflict.
 (Note: Guo Chong, a minister in the late Wei and early Jin dynasties and the son of Guo Zhi, the Prefect of Dong'an County, had assessed this record of Zhang He's defeat as reliable.
 However, he noted this campaign actually occurred in two separate battles, in which Zhang He fell during the second clash.)
 As a reward for his contributions, the Shu government promoted Wei Yan to Vanguard Military Adviser (前軍師) and Senior General Who Attacks the West (征西大將軍), and elevated him from a village marquis to a county marquis under the title "Marquis of Nanzheng" (南鄭侯).